kxynos/embedded_hacking/frida/README.md

 Spawned `testapp`.
 Use %resume to let the main thread start executing!
 [Local::testapp]->
 ```
-Now get the Base address for the application.
+Now to get the Base address for the application.
 We need this to calculate the actual address of the function *testFunc2*.
 With ASLR enbaled it will be different everytime the application runs.
+So we have to calculate it everytime.
+This is done with add().

 ```
 [Local::testapp]-> Module.findBaseAddress('testapp')
 "0x563be2666000"
 ```
-I got my applications current Base address *0x563be2666000* and will add 0x11a0 next.
+We got my applications current Base address *0x563be2666000* and will add 0x11a0 next.

 ```
 [Local::testapp]-> Module.findBaseAddress('testapp').add(0x11a0)